Issafulldev/NotBroke/README.md

 - Python 3.11+ (recommended: use `uv` or `pyenv` for version management).
 - Node.js 18+ (LTS recommended).
-- npm or yarn (installed with Node.js).
+- Bun, npm or yarn (Bun recommended for better performance).

 ## Backend